picymru/website/content/events/swanseajam-2016.md

 Join Colin Sauze from Aberystwyth University, as he shows you just how to get started!

+#### Douglas Gore
+##### Raspberry Pi: The British computer that changed the world
+The Raspberry Pi is a phenomenon.
+Launched in 2012, undergoing 7 different generations, over the last 4 years, has sold more than **8 million** devices worldwide and best of all, it's manufactured in Wales.

+Join Douglas Gore, co-founder of PiCymru as he talks about its lasting effect on the world.

 **More speakers to be announced soon!**

 ### Schedule